-- (a) Signs shall be posted conspicuously along the boundaries of the Reservation and at all roadway points of entry putting the public on notice that: - (1) Permission to enter is conditional on consent to tribal jurisdiction; - (2) Permits are required for hunting or fishing; - (3) Violators of tribal regulations are trespassing and are subject to tribal and federal sanctions; - (4) Visitors must inquire locally for permits and information. - (b) The lack of the signs required by this section or the lack of knowledge of such signs shall not be a defense in any action brought in the name of the Tribes to enforce this Chapter.
+- (a) Signs shall be posted conspicuously along the boundaries of the Reservation and at all roadway points of entry putting the public on notice that: - (1) Permission to enter is conditional on consent to tribal jurisdiction;

+- (2) Permits are required for hunting or fishing; - (3) Violators of tribal regulations are trespassing and are subject to tribal and federal sanctions; - (4) Visitors must inquire locally for permits and information. - (b) The lack of the signs required by this section or the lack of knowledge of such signs shall not be a defense in any action brought in the name of the Tribes to enforce this Chapter.

-4-1-321 Civil Actions
+321. Civil Actions

-Except as otherwise provided in this Chapter, all violations of this Chapter or regulations promulgated under this Chapter shall be considered civil in nature, and shall be adjudicated as provided by the Infractions; Field Bonds; Other Civil Violations and Forfeitures Chapter under this Code.
+Except as otherwise provided in this Chapter, all violations of this Chapter or regulations promulgated under this Chapter shall be considered civil in nature, and shall be adjudicated as provided by the requirements of this Chapter and Chapter 3-7 Infractions; Field Bonds; Other Civil Violations and Forfeitures Chapter under this Code.